Path-Tree Optimization in Discrete Partially Observable Environments using Rapidly-Exploring Belief-Space Graphs: Conclusions

 \section{Conclusions}

 We proposed a new sampling-based path planning algorithm (PTO) for motion planning problems where discrete and critical aspects of the world are partially observable.
 The algorithm not only optimizes feasible motions but also plans observation points that allow the robot to gain knowledge about its environment to achieve its task.
 The resulting motions are path-trees in belief-space that react to observations.
-We argued that PTO is asymptotically optimal, and we showed that PTO compares advantageously to Task and Motion Planning (TAMP) approaches both in terms of optimality and runtime efficiency.
+We showed that PTO is asymptotically optimal, and it compares advantageously to Task and Motion Planning (TAMP) approaches both in terms of optimality and runtime efficiency.